PhantomInsights/summarizer/README.md

 ### Word Cloud

 Just for fun I added a word cloud to each article.
 To do so I used the `wordcloud` library.
-This library is very easy to use, you only require to declare a `WordCloud` object and use the `generate` method.
+This library is very easy to use, you only require to declare a `WordCloud` object and use the `generate` method with a string of text as its parameter.

 ```python
 wc = wordcloud.WordCloud() # See cloud.py for full parameters.